 Keeping Lisbon as the base city for your Portugal adventures is a great idea.
 There are tons of things to see in and around Lisbon.

-Trains and buses – Lisbon and Portugal in general have good transportation network.
+Trains and buses – Lisbon and Portugal, in general, have a good transportation network.
 It is fast, safe, clean and very cheap!
 Depending on the destination, some places are better served by express buses and some by train zones.
 We have included all options for each destination.

 As a BONUS, day tours from Lisbon cover multiple destinations – which is great for people who want to explore more in a short time.
-Or if you just want to see the highlights and return back later!
+A small group tour is always the best.
+In fact, you can just take any of the day tours mentioned below for Portugal itinerary or if you just want to see the highlights and return back later!

 Book Day Tours from Lisbon